tommmyy/sqn-state-management/exercises/exercise-codestyle/README.md

 # Codestyle

-##  Refactor component in `Exercise` based on YOUR experience and preference
+##  Refactor `src/Exercise.js` based on YOUR experience and preference

 Hints - what to check:
 - class vs functional component